Polaris (PII) Q4 2025 earnings summary

 Adjusted EBITDA margin projected to expand 80-120 basis points, despite ~$90 million in incremental tariffs.

-Q1 2026 sales expected to grow over 10%, but tariffs will be a significant headwind; Adjusted EPS for Q1 expected to be approximately -$0.45.
+Q1 2026 sales expected to grow over 10%, but tariffs to be a $45 million headwind and adjusted EPS expected at approximately -$0.45.

 2026 adjusted guidance excludes $32 million in restructuring and integration costs, $33 million in class action litigation expenses, and $18 million in intangible amortization.